A local’s guide to the best cenotes near Chichén Itzá

 child in yellow life jacket standing on poorly constructed wooden raft in a large open body of water surrounded by trees

+Right out in the jungle, hidden far away is what is reputed to be the biggest open cenote in Yucatán.
 Since this is one of the few remaining cenotes that really hasn’t been modified for tourist enjoyment, if you love an adventure and adore having a wild cenote all to yourself, this could well be your dream spot.

 🚗 Google Maps will tell you that this cenote is thirty minutes from Chichén Itzá but that’s thirty minutes to where the road ends and the jungle track begins.
-It’s worth it though, hence its inclusion on the list of cenotes near Chichén Itzá.
+It’s worth it though, hence its inclusion on my list of cenotes near Chichén Itzá.
 Note that the last 4km will be driven at around 10km an hour as you navigate rocky and potentially muddy ground.

 Type of Cenote: Open Cenote (looks like an enormous lake).
 Said to be the biggest on the peninsula.
 Around 25m deep.
 There are two wooden rafts and a swing here.